cleuer/olympics/README.md

 --------------------------------------------------------------------------
 Represent 120 years Olympic History as Graph.
 Participation and results from every Olympic event over 120 years is represented in graph form.
 Nodes include games, events and athletes.
-Relationships are athlete participation in events and events hosted by games.
+Relationships are athlete participation in events and color code by gold, silver, bronze or blue for participation.

 ![1984_summer_olympics_all_swimming](1984_summer_olympics_all_swimming.png)